sbidoul/typodoo/README.md

 `pip install -e .`

 Then, copy `typodoo_activate.pth` to `$VIRTUAL_ENV/lib/python3.10/site-packages`.
-Make this done automatically by the build backend is a TODO.
+Automating this setup is a TODO.

 ## License